erikvanoosten/metrics-scala/README.md

 <dependency>
     <groupId>nl.grons</groupId>
     <artifactId>metrics-scala_${scala.dep.version}</artifactId>
-    <version>2.2.0</version>
+    <version>3.0.0</version>
 </dependency>
 ```

-Note: For scala versions before 2.10, you need to use the full scala version; e.g. `metrics-scala_2.9.1-1`.
+Note: For scala versions before 2.10, you need to use the full scala version in the
+artifact name; e.g. `metrics-scala_2.9.1-1`.

-Note: If you depend on JMX: 2.2.0 has a small [bug](https://github.com/codahale/metrics/issues/318) that makes
+Note: If you depend on JMX: 2.2.0 has a small [bug](https://github.com/codahale/metrics/issues/318)
-it inconvenient to use JMX.
+that makes it inconvenient to use JMX.

 ### License